Okroshiashvili/Data-Science-Lab/README.md

 # Machine-Learning-Deep-Learning
-In this repo I put some Machine Learning and Deep Learning algorithms.
+In this repository, I put some Machine Learning and Deep Learning algorithms.
-Some of them comes from various MOOCs and some of them is my work.
+Some of them come from various MOOCs and some of them are my work.
-From time to time I'll add some contents and improve existing ones.

-### My aim is twofold
-* Keep my work and access it from everywhare
-* The most important to help somehow Data Science enthusiast to catch algorithm relatively easily.
+### Aim

+The goal of this repository is to help aspiring data scientists to understand what happens behind the code and don't blindly copy paste it.
+I've done this with extensive comments in code files.
+I tried to be as detailed as possible, but surely, some googling will also help.

+### How to use

-One can download the repository and in spyder or other favorite IDE set working directory to that folder.
+You can clone the repository and in spyder or in your other favorite IDE set the working directory to that folder.
-Datasets are in each folder.
-These are really really toy datasets, just for learning purposes.
-While updating the content of this repo I'll add some specific as well as general datasets
+Datasets are in each folder, except for convolutional Neural Networks, for which you can dounload data from provided link in code file.
+These are really toy datasets, just for learning purposes.
+I do hope it will make a difference.

+### Major Update

+In 26-Jan-2019 repo got some major updates.

+* Separated ML and DL algorithms in different folders
+* Added more comments in each code file
+* Extended DL with supervised and unsupervised algorithms
+* Easily generalizable code for other datasets

+### To Do

+* Add more intuitions for each algorithm and problem
+* Add some more algorithms such as

 #### Contributors are warmly welcomed